cloudogu/gitops-playground/README.md

 - `fail` - Exit on first build failure
 - `interval` - Interval for waits while scanning for builds
 - `debug` - Set log level to debug
-- `metrics` - Installs the kube-prometheus-stack for argocd as an argocd application.